RicciFlowing/NaiveBayes/README.md

 1. What does it do?
 ----

-It sorts text into predefined categories (i.e. interesting/boring).
+It sorts texts into predefined categories (i.e. interesting/boring).
 The algorithm bases its decisions on given text examples.

 ## Installation